 This applies to each Lifetime ISA that you open, but it does not apply to Lifetime ISA transfers.

-For example, if I open a Lifetime ISA with a bank in May 2018, and transfer the account to another bank in October 2018, the 12 month period starts from
+For example, if you open a Lifetime ISA with a bank in May 2021, and transfer the account to another bank in October 2021, the 12 month period starts from May 2021.

 Can I transfer my Help to Buy: ISA into a Lifetime ISA?